-The Series 2022 Bonds are secured by a pledge of the Net Revenues of and a contractual lien upon the System on a parity in all respects with the pledge and lien securing the District's Series 2012 Bonds and Series 2017 Bonds, and any Additional Bonds (as such terms are defined herein) issued on a parity with the Series 2012 Bonds, the Series 2017 Bonds and the Series 2022 Bonds.
+The Series 2022 Bonds are secured by a pledge of the Net Revenues of and a contractual lien upon the System on a parity in all respects with the pledge and lien securing the District's Series 2012 Bonds and its Series 2017 Bonds (each as defined herein), and any additional bonds issued on a parity with the Series 2012 Bonds, the Series 2017 Bonds and the Series 2022 Bonds.
 See "SECURITY FOR THE SERIES 2022 BONDS."